devconcept/multer-gridfs-storage/README.md

 Enable or disable logging.

 By default the module will not output anything.
 Set this option to true to log when the connection is opened, files are stored or an error occurs.
+This is useful when you are not in production and want to see logging about incoming files.

+See [`logLevel`][logLevel-option] for more information on how logging behaves on different options.

 The console is used to log information to `stdout` or `stderr`

 #### logLevel